-With the Conservatives victory in 1951, Macmillan joined the Cabinet as Minister for Housing.
+With the Conservatives’ victory in 1951, Macmillan joined the Cabinet as Minister for Housing.

 He proved himself an effective minister, overseeing the building of almost one million new homes.
 In 1954 he became Minister for Defence, and in 1955 Anthony Eden appointed him as Foreign Secretary.

-However, Eden wished to control foreign affairs personally, and nine months later Macmillan was moved against his will to become Chancellor of the Exchequer.
+However, Eden wished to control foreign affairs personally, and nine months later, Macmillan was moved against his will to become Chancellor of the Exchequer.
 Macmillan initially supported the action taken by Eden over the Suez Crisis, but later changed his stance.

-Following Eden’s resignation, and despite widespread predictions that the job of PM would go to Rab Butler, the Queen invited Macmillan to form a government.
+Following Eden’s resignation, and despite widespread predictions that the PM job would go to Rab Butler, the Queen invited Macmillan to form a government.
 Macmillan himself initially expected his tenure to be short-lived.
 Instead, he had considerable success in restoring both party and national morale and confidence.
 He presided over a time of prosperity and the easing of Cold War relations on the international stage.

 It was at this time that he gained the nickname ‘Supermac’, and in 1959 won a comfortable victory in the general election.

 Needless to say, Macmillan’s speech did not go down well with the South African premier, Dr Verwoerd, who made much of the rights of his white countrymen in his reply.
-The speech did however reverberate around the world, and in a very short time, it proved to be prophetic.
+The speech did, however, reverberate around the world, and in a very short time, it proved to be prophetic.

 Macmillan’s second term was not so problem-free.
-Britain’s application for membership of the EEC split the Conservative party and was eventually rejected by General de Gaulle.
+Britain’s application for membership of the EEC split the Conservative Party and was eventually rejected by General de Gaulle.
 Inflation and slow growth affected the economy.